 Complications of PTSD

-The life of a person with post-traumatic stress disorder can badly affect due to this mental illness.
+Post-Traumatic Stress Disorder can badly affect an individual’s life.
 If not treated timely, the person can develop different complications such as:

 - Eating disorders